WAP-Industries/Polyglot-Snake/README.md

 ## The Challenge
-Code Snake game, but the source code runs in both Python and C++.
+Code Snake, but the source code runs in both Python and C++.

 The languages must be independent of each other, meaning you can't do shit like in `gay-version.cpp`, where Python is relying on existing g++ capabilities to compile the c++ code.